tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/argentina.rst

    :align: center
    :alt: Verify Vendor Bills validity in AFIP.

-Validate vendor bills in Odoo
+Validate vendor bills in CoquiAPPs
 *****************************

-With the vendor validation settings enabled, a new button shows up on the vendor bills inside of Odoo, labeled :guilabel:`Verify on AFIP`, which is located next to the :guilabel:`AFIP Authorization code` field.
+With the vendor validation settings enabled, a new button shows up on the vendor bills inside of CoquiAPPs, labeled :guilabel:`Verify on AFIP`, which is located next to the :guilabel:`AFIP Authorization code` field.

 .. image:: argentina/verify-on-afip.png